-210 The Net Radiometer (Hukseflux NR01) measures the energy balance between the incoming short-wave and long-wave infrared radiation versus as well as the surface-reflected shortwave and outgoing long-wave infrared radiation.
+The Net Radiometer (Hukseflux NR01) measures the incoming short-wave and long-wave infrared radiation as well as the surface-reflected short-wave and outgoing long-wave infrared radiation.
 It consists of a pyranometer and a pyrgeometer pair that faces upward and a complementary pair that faces downward.
 The pyranometers and pyrgeometers measure the short-wave and the far infrared radiation, respectively.
 The sensor is fixed at a steel mast.